IgrisViOverlord-10/laughing-dollop/README.md

 # 📝 Project Note

 > **ActiVision AI** is an end-to-end Human Activity Recognition system that integrates MediaPipe pose estimation, deep learning, and Flask to deliver real-time activity classification through an interactive web application.

 ---

+# ⚠️ Disclaimer

+This project is intended for educational and research purposes.
+The real-time activity predictions depend on webcam quality, body visibility, environmental conditions, and the trained model, and should not be considered a substitute for professional activity monitoring or safety-critical applications.

+---